stackrev/vue_phonenumber_verifier/article/readme.md

 ![Image: Input form](mobileInputForm.PNG "Input form")

-## Firebase Phone Authentication Flow.
+## Flow with Firebase Phone Authentication.

-Here we will use firebase's phone authentication flow, which involves the SDK and an invisible *captcha*.
+Firebase's has a ready made phone authentication flow, which involves the SDK and an invisible *captcha*.

 From the console, we have to enable phone authentication: